Dreaker75/re-emerald/info_hub/FUTURE_PLANS.md

 ## Maps & areas rework
  - Add trainers and other things to Seafloor Cavern post-game, kind of like Mt.
 Chimney after the Team Aqua vs Team Magma face off (Fossil-related)
  - Make all the Trick House puzzles revisitable after finishing the last one (And improve the items found there)
- - Add the Ruby-exclusive Trick House puzzle based on Mossdeep City Gym as an extra puzzle
+ - Add the Ruby-exclusive Trick House puzzle based on Mossdeep City Gym as an extra puzzle (Might rework as a post-Steven or post-Elite Four Rematch puzzle where you can get the AuroraTicket)
  - Sky Pillar will have a second wild encounter table for the Post-Game, which will include non-Hoenn Pokemon
  - Make a second encounter table for Route 123 to have one for the sea of the route and one for the pond
  - Make a second encounter table for Route 134, to vary between surfing/fishing from Slateport or Pacifidlog